brigadehub/brigadehub/README.md

 And instead of opening your client from an alias in applications

 1. open a terminal,
-1. cd to the sfbrigadehub repo root
+1. cd to the brigadehubhub repo root
 1. run your alias

 ### Changelog